If you want to include using an eCommerce meme in your business operations or any marketing channel, here are some things to remember.

 This is an example from Dairy Queen.
 Instead of taking the original image and editing it, they recreated the trend using their own hand, image, and product.

 They also edited "tattoos" to replicate Rihanna's hands but with Dairy Queen branding.
-This way, they avoided using others' property but still were able to jump on the trend by recreating the image.
+This way, they avoided using others' property but could still jump on the trend by recreating the image.

 So, what do you think?
 Are you ready to use eCommerce memes in your strategies?